louisyuzhe/louisyuzhe/README.md

 😄 Portfolio Website: https://louisyuzhe.github.io/portfolio
 👯 I’m looking to collaborate on Machine Learning, Deep Learning projects
 💬 Ask me about job opportunity, project collaboration, explanation of my repo
-📫 Reach me at ylim@hawk.iit.edu
+📫 Reach me at ylim@hawk.iit.edu or https://www.linkedin.com/in/yuzhelim/
 <!--
 **louisyuzhe/louisyuzhe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.